Beiteddine Palace: History

-Visiting the palace
+UNESCO gave the palace enhanced protection during the 2024 Israeli invasion of Lebanon to safeguard against damage; it was one of 34 cultural sites to receive enhanced protection.

+Description

+The Beiteddine Palace is recognized as a fine illustration of Lebanese architecture from the early 19th century, with notable Italian influences.

-The main entrance leads to a 107x45 meter courtyard.
+The palace's main entrance leads to a 107x45 meter courtyard.
 Along the right side of this court is a two-story wing, Al-Madafa, which was once used for receiving guests.

 The entrance to the central section of the palace, Dar El Wousta, is from a double stairway at the far western end of the courtyard.
-From this point on, the impressive but austere appearance of the outside court and buildings gives way to the delightful architecture featuring beautiful arcades, mandaloun balconies, fountains, facades, rooms with carved and painted cedar wood embellished with Arab calligraphy, antique furniture, inlaid marble and fine mosaics.
+From this point on, the impressive but austere appearance of the outside court and buildings gives way to the delightful architecture featuring beautiful arcades, mandaloun balconies, fountains, facades, rooms with carved and painted cedar wood embellished with Arabic calligraphy, antique furniture, inlaid marble and fine mosaics.
 These rooms served as offices and receptions salons.

 At the far end of this courtyard rise the private apartments, Dar el Harim, composed of a large and richly decorated façade, the Upper Harem, the selamlik, the Lower Harem and the kitchens.

 At the northern edge of the Dar El Harim section is the hammam.

 Beyond the hammam is the tree-shaded tomb of Emir Bashir Shehab II and his first wife.